 With this job, you can work from anywhere, and that gives you the freedom to manage your own schedule while you earn.
 More companies are focusing on how they can improve online shopping experiences, and demand for this role is growing.
 So, it's a great way to make extra income while on the move.

 A digital marketing specialist promotes products and services online through campaigns, social media, and email marketing.
 If you want to become one, you have to build fundamental skills in content creation, SEO, and social media management.
-This is where John Butterworth falls in.
-He said he chose to become an SEO specialist because it is easier to be that and work as a digital nomad, which has been his passion.

-If you have never worked on websites before then I would say it's not the best choice for beginners.
+If you have never worked on websites before, then I would say it's not the best choice for beginners.
 SEO requires a lot of studying to learn all of Google's documentation and guidelines for websites.
 In my experience, it usually takes beginners 1-2 years before they start to generate great results for their clients.
 My best advice would be to start a website on your own first and practice generating organic traffic to that before offering your services to paying clients.

 On average, a digital marketer can earn around $60,000 a year, but as a beginner, it can be lower, around $30,000.
 If you want to earn more, you have to gain experience and improve your skills by taking courses like Google Digital Marketing & E-commerce Professional Certificate, The Complete Digital Marketing Course, etc.